DeFi-Unchained-IITK/assignment-3-YashGarg2005/YASH_GARG_231185/question_3/Library/README.md

 use commands forge compile and forge test to run the test

-I have creted 4 tests for the library contract
+I have created 4 tests for the library contract